top of page

 I met Alan accidentally one Sunday morning

-while on holiday, 30 minutes later
+while on holiday, 30 minutes after meeting.

 Alan led by example and supported others.